 The dentist or surgeon will have used stitches to close up the wound left by the wisdom teeth extraction.
 This means that those stitches could potentially rupture, leading to a potentially bloody problem.
 A toothbrush will quickly rip the stitches out of the mouth.
 In fact, people should even avoid rinsing their mouth and spitting.
 This quick jet of liquid will damage the stitches also.
 If needed, use a wet cloth or a gauze pad to soak up any blood.
 Keep those stitches intact.

-Anyone looking for a Garland dentist to assist with wisdom teeth extractions should contact Dr. Cory Nguyen of Beyond Dental.
-Dr. Nguyen brings the utmost expertise combined with a compassionate touch that every patient in Garland, TX needs when getting ready for a surgical procedure.
+Anyone looking for a Dallas dentist to assist with wisdom teeth extractions should contact Dr. Cory Nguyen of Beyond Dental.
+Dr. Nguyen brings the utmost expertise combined with a compassionate touch that every patient in Dallas, TX needs when getting ready for a surgical procedure.
 Contact Dr. Nguyen today for more information.